ACCA Course: Details, Eligibility, and Fees

 Generally speaking, the cost will include

 The costs will vary if you get exemptions from certain subjects.
 Exemptions help save time and effort in taking exams.
 If you are eligible for exemptions, you may need to pay exemption fees in place of exam fees.
-An approved partner can help save you costs on the exemption fees.
+Eduyush is an ACCA partner and can help save you on the Exemption fees.
+Read our blog on potential savings on ACCA fees.

 The tables below give you an estimate of costs from your starting point for India.